Q. What is the Endpoint Agent?

 Q: How long will the Endpoint Agent retain data if it is unable to contact the ThousandEyes Collector?

-A: The Endpoint Agent will retain Browser Session and Network Access data locally for up to 4 days in the event it cannot reach the ThousandEyes Collector.
-Data generated by Scheduled Tests will be cached locally for up to 1 hour.
+A: By default, Endpoint Agents will retain browser session, network access, and scheduled test data locally for up to 24 hours in the event it cannot reach the ThousandEyes Collector.

 Q: Why does the Path Visualization on the Endpoint Agent stop at my proxy?